Ringing Your Cash Register

 Ultimately, What Matters Is Your Profitability

 The trial usually ends with both of us knowing whether it worked or not, and whether it's worth continuing to work together.
-We can provide the service and the leads, and if you can close them and make a decent profit, JV/M should probably be part of your ongoing marketing mix.
+We can provide the service and the leads, and if you can close them and make a good profit, we hold you'll conclude that JV/M should be part of your ongoing marketing mix.
 The trial is all about proving it in with a minimum of cost and risk by both of us.

 In Summary

-Trials usually last from fifty to 150 hours, and cost $35-$45 per hour.
-And, to be candid, we don't make any money on trials any more than we do writing Telemarketing Plans, so we try to keep them as short as possible.
-The goal is to figure out whether outsourced business-to-business telemarketing and appointment-setting can be profitable for your business as quickly as possible, and at the same time we're trying to figure out whether selling your product or service can be fun and profitable for us.
+Trials usually last from fifty to 250 hours, and cost $25-$40 per hour.
+As a rule, we don't make any money on trials any more than we do writing Telemarketing Plans, so we try to keep them as short as possible.
+The goal is to figure out whether outsourced business-to-business telemarketing can be profitable for your business as quickly as possible, and convince you that we're the ones to do it.

 JV/M, Inc. 1221 N. Church St. Suite 202 Moorestown, NJ 08057 Tel: 856-638-0399 Fax: 856-316-7465